2025 Audi Q4 e-tron

 Edmunds suggests you pay

-How’s the storage?
-The Q4 E-tron offers a decent amount of space for cargo; there's 24.8 cubic feet of space available behind the rear seat, which is comparable to the Genesis GV60 but can't compete with the Cadillac Lyriq and Tesla Model Y. If child safety seats are a part of your life, we found there to be a good amount of space for them in the back seats, and we like how the LATCH covers slide up out of the way rather than pop out, which is usually the first step to losing them.
-Storage for small items in the cabin is also decent but not amazing.
-There's a pretty sizable rubberized spot for personal effects right underneath the gear selector, and the center armrest bin is pretty deep even if it is square-shaped.
+How’s storage and cargo?
+The Q4 E-tron offers a decent amount of space for cargo; there's 24.8 cubic feet of space available behind the rear seat, which is comparable to the Genesis GV60 but can't compete with the Cadillac Lyriq and Tesla Model Y. Storage for small items in the cabin is also decent but not amazing.
+There's a sizable rubberized spot for personal effects right underneath the gear selector, and the center armrest bin is pretty deep even if it is square-shaped.

 Value

 Audi always does a nice job with interior design, and it helps to elevate the car's look and feel.
-The interior feels thoroughly modern, but there are parts of it, like the plastic on the center console and wood trim pieces, that look a bit low-budget.
-So ultimately, we think the Q4 E-tron offers relatively average value for the money.
+The interior feels thoroughly modern, but there are parts, like the plastic on the center console and wood trim pieces, that look a bit low-budget.
+Ultimately, we think the Q4 E-tron offers relatively average value for the money.
 The warranty and roadside assistance coverage are solidly average as well.

 Audi always does a nice job with interior design, and it helps to elevate the car's look and feel.
-The interior feels thoroughly modern, but there are parts of it, like the plastic on the center console and wood trim pieces, that look a bit low-budget.
-So ultimately, we think the Q4 E-tron offers relatively average value for the money.
+The interior feels thoroughly modern, but there are parts, like the plastic on the center console and wood trim pieces, that look a bit low-budget.
+Ultimately, we think the Q4 E-tron offers relatively average value for the money.
 The warranty and roadside assistance coverage are solidly average as well.

 We think most people will find the Q4 E-tron mildly fun to drive.
 "Mild" also applies to the Q4 E-tron's exterior design.
-It's not pushing any boundaries or starting any trends, but it's also not offensive or trendy.
+It's not pushing any boundaries or starting any trends, but it's also not offensive.
 It's pleasant enough to look at, but few people are going to give it a second glance.

 With its quick-enough performance and 288 miles of range, the new 45 E-tron is the way to go unless your winter climate makes stepping up to the all-wheel-drive 55 E-tron a necessity.
 Either way, we would recommend the Premium Plus trim level that adds a wealth of equipment you'll probably want.